+Yoga in India and in the West is very different, and as I came to explore it more it’s something I really wanted to share about on the blog.
 Before India, I took hot yoga in the US and loved it as a hard-core workout.
 I was pretty sure all I lost was water-weight, but I liked the feeling of sweating that much.
-In India, I was SHOCKED to find out what the “birthplace of Yoga” considered “real” yoga.
-Hint: it’s probably not how you thought it was.
+In India, I was really surprised to find out what the “birthplace of Yoga” considered “real” yoga.

-Yoga in India was peaceful, quiet (sometimes the teacher didn’t speak one word), we meditated for 20-30 minutes before and after, and held positions much longer, so long in fact, that I thought my arms would fall off!
-I was taught one-on-one yoga many times and told by my emaciated-looking 50 year old Indian teachers that I should eat once a day, never take a group class, and make yoga my life.
+Yoga in India is peaceful, quiet (sometimes the teacher didn’t speak one word), we meditated for 20-30 minutes before and after, and held positions much longer, so long in fact, that I thought my arms would fall off!
+I was taught one-on-one yoga many times and told by my emaciated-looking 50-year-old Indian teachers that I should eat once a day, never take a group class, and make yoga my life.

 Clearly, the East has a different take on the “yoga lifestyle” than the West.
-We know yoga came from the East, maybe even Rishikesh, India.
-I’ve asked the best expert I know, Kelly Brooks, to tell me what the main difference between Eastern and Western Yoga.
-Here’s Kelly…!
+We know yoga came from the East, but when you pinpoint it down, they say probably Rishikesh, India.
+There’s a reason the Beatles chose Rishikesh to come to relax and write music with their guru.

-What I learnt from practicing yoga in India, which I wouldn’t have learnt from the West.
+What I learned from practicing yoga in India, which I wouldn’t have learned from the West.

 1. Our food affects our emotions